ambibma/mr-robogers-neigborhood/README.md

 code: stringArrayConvert("5");
 Expected Output: [0,1,2,3,4,5]

 Describe: hasNumber(numArray)
+test: it should check to see if a two digit number has number
+code: hasNumber("33", 3)
+expected: true

-test: It should check each digit to see if it it contains a 1,2,3,
+test: It should check each digit in an array to see if it it contains a single given number
 code: hasNumber(3, [33,32,1,13])
-expected: [33,32,13]
+expected: [33,32,13] or true